My Education and Teaching Experience

 Robotics

-The MHS Techno Tigers Robotics team has taken 2nd place three years in a row!
-The team began in 2020, competing in the Navigator Division of the Gray's Reef Southeast MATE ROV Regional Competition.
-This year, 2023, we advanced to the more advanced Ranger Division, and a new team, the Tide Turners, competed in the Navigator Division.
-Both teams accomplished a 2nd place finish!
+The MHS Techno Tigers Robotics team was established in 2020, competing in the Navigator Division of the Gray's Reef Southeast MATE ROV Regional Competition.
+They have competed in both the Navigator and more advanced Ranger Divisions.
 Robotics meets during 1st block Tiger Time, rotating with Science Olympiad.
 After school meetings and workshops are conducted at various time throughout the year.

 My Class Experiences